-The Ed.D. in Educational Leadership is a post-Masters professional practice degree, designed for the working professional.
+The Ed.D. in Educational Leadership is a post-Master's professional practice degree, designed for the working professional.
 The content and expectations focus on knowledge skills, and dispositions needed by practicing leaders in education.
 Assessment activities focus on demonstrating the ability to effectively apply expertise and prior experience to the practice of educational leadership in the student's area of specialization.
 Successful leaders know how to foster and sustain conditions within organizations that support continuous improvement.
 The Ed.D. in Educational Leadership curriculum focuses on preparing leaders who can facilitate conditions for organizational learning in order to create organizations that will be effective, adaptable and competitive.
-Coursework in the Ed.D.
-Program will focus on (1) promoting the development of self and others; (2) leading successful learning programs and organizations; (3) becoming practitioner scholars; and (4) participating in professional and policy making communities.
-The program culminates in a dissertation and longitudinal reflective self-assessment in which students demonstrate effective application of the program's theories and concepts.